 If the property is in an eligible area and you meet income limits, USDA can be a powerful option.
 Eligible areas and income limits may apply.

-Down payment is only one part of the total cash needed.
+Cash to close is only one part of the total money needed.
 Closing costs and offer strategy matter too.
-In some cases, seller concessions can help cover part of the costs.
+In some cases, seller concessions can help cover part of the overall costs.
 The right move depends on the home, the market, and how strong the offer needs to be.

 Common mistakes to avoid before closing